-Dodgers hit 4 HRs in 8th to rally past Padres 11-9
+Dodgers slam 4 HRs in 8th for 11-9 comeback win over Padres

 The late power burst was reminiscent of a Sept.
 18, 2006, game between the teams.
 The Dodgers hit four consecutive homers in the bottom of the ninth to tie it, and Nomar Garciaparra’s two-run homer in the 10th gave them an 11-10 victory that put Los Angeles back in first place.

 Garciaparra was at the ballpark Wednesday night.
-Dodgers manager Dave Roberts was a player on that 2006 Padres team.
+Roberts was a player on that 2006 Padres team.

+“It certainly reminded me of that night.
+A lot of the same vibe,” Roberts said.
+“To be in this dugout is a much better feeling than to be in the visiting dugout.”

 Scherzer got knocked around in his roughest start since he joined the Dodgers from Washington at the trade deadline on July 30.